+Electricity

+Repair category 1

-Electricity Repair category: 2 Notes: There are electrical components of mixed ages including older fuses.
-Further advice will be available from a NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

 Gas

-Repair category:
+Repair category -

-Notes: None.
+Notes None.